akrishna77/QSettlers/QSettlers/index.md

 ### Neural Net Hyperparameters

-We performed some basic testing to determine the hyperparameters for the two neural networks above.
+We performed some basic testing to determine the hyperparameters for the neural network architecture above.
 These hyperparameters are as follows:

 1. Number of hidden layers: 2
 2. Size of hidden layers: 256